terribedore/local-coffee-map/project_requirements/strategy.md

 REMINDER: Place new entries at the TOP of this doc!

+2019/01/25:
+Used https://css-tricks.com/using-data-in-react-with-the-fetch-api-and-axios/#article-header-id-4 to figure out catch method and error handling.
+I _think_ I understand it...

 2019/01/24
 Another complete refresh.
 Goal is to do all of this offline - I get too carried away by my ideas!